gtk-rs/lgpl-docs/glib/vendor.md

 If `key` cannot be found then `None` is returned and `error` is set to `KeyFileError::KeyNotFound`.
-Likewise, if the values associated with `key` cannot be interpreted as integers then `None` is returned and `error` is set to `KeyFileError::InvalidValue`.
+Likewise, if the values associated with `key` cannot be interpreted as integers, or are out of range for `gint`, then `None` is returned and `error` is set to `KeyFileError::InvalidValue`.
 ## `group_name`
 a group name